 GeneCards Summary for GSTM4 Gene

 GSTM4 (Glutathione S-Transferase Mu 4) is a Protein Coding gene.
-Diseases associated with GSTM4 include tinea pedis.
-Among its related pathways are Metabolism and Phase II conjugation.
+Diseases associated with GSTM4 include Tinea Pedis.
+Among its related pathways are Phase II conjugation and Glutathione metabolism.
 GO annotations related to this gene include protein homodimerization activity and glutathione transferase activity.
 An important paralog of this gene is GSTM5.